Few for Many: Tchebycheff Set Scalarization for Many-Objective Optimization: Introduction

 In the past several decades, much effort has been made to develop efficient algorithms for finding a set of Pareto solutions with diverse optimal trade-offs among different objectives.
 However, the Pareto set that contains all optimal trade-off solutions could be an manifold in the decision space, of which the dimensionality can be large for a problem with many objectives~\citep{hillermeier2001generalized}.
 The number of required solutions to well approximate the whole Pareto set will increase exponentially with the number of objectives, which leads to prohibitively high computational overhead.
 In addition, a large solution set with high-dimensional objective vectors could easily become unmanageable for decision-makers.
 Indeed, a problem with more than $3$ objectives is already called the many-objective optimization problem~\citep{fleming2005many,ishibuchi2008evolutionary}, and existing methods will struggle to deal with problems with a significantly larger number of optimization objectives~\citep{sato2023evolutionary}.

 In this work, instead of finding a dense set of Pareto solutions, we investigate a new approach for many-objective optimization, which aims to find a small set of solutions (e.g., $5$) to handle a large number of objectives (e.g., $>100$).
 In the optimal case, each objective should be well addressed by at least one solution in the small solution set as illustrated in Figure~\ref{fig_motivation}(d).
 This setting is important for different real-world applications with many objectives to optimize, such as finding complementary engineering designs to satisfy various criteria~\citep{fleming2005many}, producing a few different versions of advertisements to serve a large group of diverse audiences~\citep{matz2017psychological,eckles2018field}, and building a small set of models to handle many different data~\citep{yi2014alternating,zhong2016mixed} or tasks~\citep{standley2020tasks, fifty2021efficiently}.
 However, this demand has received little attention from the multi-objective optimization community.
-To properly handle this setting, this work makes the following contributions:
+To properly handle this setting, this work makes the following contributions~\footnote{Our source code is available at: \href{https://github.com/Xi-L/STCH-Set}{https://github.com/Xi-L/STCH-Set}}:

 \begin{itemize}

 \item We propose a novel Tchebycheff set (TCH-Set) scalarization approach to find a few optimal solutions in a collaborative and complementary manner for many-objective optimization.

 \item We further develop a smooth Tchebycheff set (STCH-Set) scalarization approach to tackle the non-smoothness of TCH-Set scalarization for efficient gradient-based optimization.